hailstorm-hs/hailstorm/demo/hailstorm.md

 ## Spouts

-* Spouts are responsible for getting data into the Hailstorm system
+* Get data into Hailstorm

-* Each spout is locked to a single Kafka partition, performs data deserialization and forwards tuples along with their offsets to downstreams
+* A single spout is locked to a single Kafka partition: deserializes data, forwards tuples + offsets to downstreams

 * Downstreams partition the space (''bieber'' always goes to the same downstream, so no individual processor gets overloaded)

+* Rewinding

-* Because Kafka retains data indefinitely, the spouts are able to rewind to a previous time.
+    * Because Kafka retains data indefinitely, the spouts are able to rewind to a previous time

-* After Hailstorm initialization, spouts are rewound to the last good snapshot of the system.
+    * During Hailstorm initialization, spouts are rewound to the last good snapshot of the system

-* Users of Hailstorm specify a pure deserialization function and all impure operations are handled internally.
+* Users of Hailstorm specify a pure deserialization function: all impure operations handled internally

 ---